ziadgghanem/notebook/degree_theory.md

 2. (Left Distributivity) $$c * (\alpha a + \beta b) = \alpha(c*a) + \beta(c*b)$$
 Then we say that $$V$$ is an algebra over the field $$K$$ or we may call $$V$$ a $$K$$-algebra and write $$(V, *)$$.

-An Algebra is a vectorr space with an additional operator that is bilinear.
+An Algebra is a vector space with an additional operator that is bilinear.

 We will consider three classes of algebras, $$(A, *)$$ is called:
 1. Commutative if $$a*b = b*a \quad \forall a,b \in A$$